oneapi-src/oneAPI-samples/Libraries/MPI/jacobian_solver/README.md

 To enable device-initiated communications, you must set an extra environment variable: `I_MPI_OFFLOAD_ONESIDED_DEVICE_INITIATED=1`.

+### `04_jacobian_device_mpi_one-sided_device_initiated_notify`

+This program demonstrates how to initiate one-sided communications directly from the offloaded code.
+The Intel® MPI Library allows calls to some communication primitives directly from the offloaded code (SYCL or OpenMP).
+In contrast to prior example, this one demonstrates usage of one-sided communications with notification (extention of MPI-4.1 standard).

+To enable device-initiated communications, you must set an extra environment variable: `I_MPI_OFFLOAD_ONESIDED_DEVICE_INITIATED=1`.

 ## Build the `Distributed Jacobian Solver SYCL/MPI` Sample

 > **Note**: If you have not already done so, set up your CLI